 Confidentiality is an issue which needs to be understood by all those working with children, particularly in the context of safeguarding.
-St Mary's School recognises that the only purpose of confidentiality in this respect is to benefit the child.
-(Child Protection Sunderland Local Safeguarding Children Board procedures www.sunderlandscb.com).
+St. Mary's Catholic Primary School recognises that the only purpose of confidentiality in this respect is to benefit the child.
+(Child Protection Sunderland Local Safeguarding Children Board procedures / to be replaced by Safeguarding Partner arrangements) www.safeguardingchildrensunderland.com